Elizabethcase/elizabethcase.github.io/menu/about.md

 ---
 layout: page
-title: About me
+title: Moved!
 image: alaska_headshot.png
 ---

 Hello!
-This website has moved over to elizabethcase.space.
+This website has moved over to [elizabethcase.space](elizabethcase.space).
 See you there!